-Anticipated Construction Outstanding Principal

-Permanent Mortgage Loan Balance as of

-Supplemental Security Supplemental Security Mortgage Loans October 31, 2024
+Anticipated Permanent Supplemental Security Construction Mortgage Loan Supplemental Security Mortgage Loans Outstanding Principal Balance as of October 31, 2024

 Fannie Mae Fannie Mae 1 \$11,900,326

-FHA Risk Share N/A 1 \$16,147,997
+FHA Risk Share N/A 1 16,147,997

-N/A N/A 3 \$35,449,245
+N/A N/A 3 35,449,245

 TOTAL 5 \$63,497,568

-Delinquent mortgage loans underlying the 2014 Series B Participant Interest of over 90 days as of January 31, 2025 are listed below.
+Delinquent mortgage loans underlying the 2014 Series B Participant Interest of over 90 days as of February 28, 2025 are listed below.
 The Mortgagors of these Developments are expected to enter into compliance and repayment agreements with the Corporation to cure these delinquencies.
-See "Appendix D-Table 6: Developments and Permanent Mortgage Loans Underlying the 2014 Series B Participant Interest as of October 31, 2024."
+See "Appendix D-1-Table 6: Developments and Permanent Mortgage Loans Underlying the 2014 Series B Participant Interest as of October 31, 2024."